 Available information about feeding areas in U.S. waters for the western stock of humpback whales indicates that there is considerable overlap between the Western North Pacific and Central North Pacific stocks in the Gulf of Alaska between Kodiak Island and the Shumagin Islands.
 Over 3 years, Waite et al. (1999) collected photographs of 127 individuals located near Kodiak Island, 22 individuals located near the Shumagin Islands, 8 individuals located offshore to the southeast of the Shumagin Islands, and 7 individuals located near Akutan Island in the eastern Aleutian Islands.
 Only 7 of these individuals have been documented in Prince William Sound or Southeast Alaska.
 Witteveen (2003) conducted a photo-identification study in Marmot and Chiniak Bays (on the northeast side of Kodiak Island), documented 103 individual animals, and estimated that the number of humpback whales in that area totaled 157 (95% CI: 114, 241).
-Witteveen et al. (2004) report matches between whales photographed at the Shumagin Islands between 1999 and 2002 and whales photographed in Hawaii, offshore Mexico Islands, coastal Mexico waters, and Japan.
-In addition, individuals identified off Japan have been resignted in the eastern North Pacific (Darling et al. 1996, Calambokidis et al. 1997).
+Witteveen et al. (2004) reported matches between whales photographed at the Shumagin Islands between 1999 and 2002 and whales photographed in Hawaii, offshore Mexico Islands, coastal Mexico waters, and Japan.
+In addition, a small number of individuals identified off Japan have been resighted in the eastern North Pacific (Darling et al. 1996, Calambokidis et al. 1997).

 In summary, new information from a variety of sources indicates that humpback whales from the Western and Central North Pacific stocks mix on summer feeding grounds in the central Gulf of Alaska and perhaps the Bering Sea.
-A major research effort was initiated in 2002 in order to better delineate stock structure of humpback whales in the North Pacific using a variety of techniques, and it is expected that this effort will assist in resolving stock structure within a few years.